Klein Bicycle Corporation: History

+In the formative beginnings of the Klein Bicycle Corporation, the company began building bicycles out of a barn in Mary's Corner, a small community south of Chehalis, starting in 1981.
+The company opened a 14,000 sqft factory plant in the town that was expanded to 70,000 sqft.

 In 1995, Trek bought Klein bikes, after Klein found it hard to compete without the sales network of a larger company in place.
 At its peak, around 250 people worked at the Chehalis plant, but operations gradually moved to the main Trek factory in Wisconsin.
 In 2001, a workforce of around 70 people produced 15,000 to 20,000 frames a year.
-In 2002, all production moved to the Trek headquarters at Waterloo, Wisconsin.
+In 2002, all production moved to the Trek headquarters at Waterloo, Wisconsin and the Mary's Corner manufacturing site closed that same year.
 Bikes were still sold under the Klein name until around 2009 in Japan, but widespread distribution ceased circa 2007 in the United States.

-A green Klein mountain bike can be seen hanging on the wall in Jerry Seinfeld's apartment in the television show Seinfeld.

 Innovations

 Some off-road models featured two designs of one-piece welded stem-bar combination, marketed as "Mission Control" (MC), that eliminated clamping bolts and excess material.
 The original version, MC1, used a quill stem and required a 1 in threaded steerer.
 MC2 used a locknut tightening against a collet that sat between the fork steerer and the stem, and a special eight pointed wrench was required to remove it.
 The steerer had to be cut to the correct length in order to adjust the height of the stem.
 MC3 was a third version that was only the stem, thus the handlebar was not welded.